If you have an announcement, or need to update your information, please contact the Biophysics office.

 Hannah Distinguished Professor David Kramer ('90) teaches Photosynthesis and Bioenergetics at Michigan State University.
 He is also a Research Associate at the Photosynthetic Antenna Research Center.
 Prior to his position at Michigan, we was an Associate Professor of Biological Chemistry and Molecular Plant Sciences at Washington State University.

-Goran Neshich ('89) served as the the ISMB 2006 Conference Chair.
+Goran Neshich ('89) is the leader of the Computational Biology Research Group at EMBRAPA, Brazil.
+He served as the the ISMB 2006 Conference Chair.
 ISMB, the International Society for Computational Biology, held its 14th annual international conference on Intelligent Systems for Molecular Biology in August 2006.